Guiding-center dynamics in a screw-pinch magnetic field: Expansion of the Reduced Radial Action

 \section{Expansion of the Reduced Radial Action}

 We now turn our attention to the reduced radial action integral (\ref{eq:Jr_def}), which can be expressed as

-where $(dr/dt,d\zeta/dt)$ are given by Eqs.~(\ref{eq:r_dot}) and (\ref{eq:zeta_dot}), respectively.
+where the Newtonian equations for $(dr/dt,d\zeta/dt)$ are given by Eqs.~(\ref{eq:r_dot}) and (\ref{eq:zeta_dot}), respectively.
 In order to compare the reduced radial action integral (\ref{eq:Jr_rzeta}) with the magnetic moment (\ref{eq:mu_final}), we need to expand $(dr/dt)^{2}$ up to third order in $\epsilon$ and $(d\zeta/dt)^{-1}$ up to first order in $\epsilon$.
 First, we find

 where Eq.~(\ref{eq:lambda1_gc}) yields

 after inserting Eq.~(\ref{eq:tau_alpha}).

 Next, when we expand Eq.~(\ref{eq:Jr_rzeta}) up to third order in $\epsilon$, we obtain a collection of four gyroangle-averaged terms